 Booking a holiday is far from risk-free, especially since we’re in a strict national lockdown.
 Additionally, many countries have banned UK arrivals because of the new coronavirus variant.
 It isn’t a good time to book.

 Even if the lockdown is lifted and countries permit British travellers again, the government’s travel corridor advice can also change quickly, so you should only book a holiday if the dates can be freely changed and if you’re willing to self-isolate for at least five days when you return to the UK.

 When will I be able to travel without any quarantine?

-Until the situation changes, you should only consider booking or going on a holiday if you are willing to self-isolate for at least five (and quite possibly more) days upon your return to the UK.
+Until the situation changes, you should only consider booking or going on a holiday once travel bans are lifted and you’ll need to decide if you are willing to self-isolate for at least five (and quite possibly more) days upon your return to the UK.